rzane/programming-tests/README.md

 + When the message is `Goodbye`, `greet` must return `Bye`.
 + When the message is anything else, `greet` will return the message that it was provided.

+**Remember:** Your implementation must meet the specifications of the provided test suite.

+## Running tests

+To run the tests, follow the instructions below for the language(s) of your choice.

-You can run the tests for each language using rake:
+As a convenience, you can also run the tests for each language using rake:

     $ rake <language>

-Or, follow these instructions:

 #### C&#35;